BenLand100/dune-artdaq/ReadMe.txt

 This is the Git repository for DUNE-specific artdaq components.

-It was born as a copy of the traditional lbne-artdaq package, with a search-and-replace of "lbne" with "dune"
+It was born as a copy of the traditional dune-artdaq package, with a search-and-replace of "dune" with "dune"